crispy245/ava-core/README.md

     fusesoc library add ava https://github.com/crispy245/ava-core

-If [Verilator](https://www.veripool.org/wiki/verilator) is installed, we can use that as a linter to check the SERV source code
+If [Verilator](https://www.veripool.org/wiki/verilator) is installed, we can use that as a linter to check the AVA source code

     fusesoc run --target=lint ava